raafik980/raafik980.github.io/_posts/2024-01-24-charmm-python-interfacer.md

 end module psf
 ```

-### How Interface Passes Information to and from Python Package
+## V. How Interface Passes Information to and from Python Package

-1) <u>Consolidate the information required from CHARMM into a file (e.g., **charmm2py.inp**).</u>
+#### 1. <u>Consolidate the information required from CHARMM into a file (e.g., **charmm2py.inp**).</u>
 This file will contain the information required to calculate/predict the QM/MM energies and forces using the Python script (like an ML potential).
 In this demonstration example, the following information is included in the **charmm2py.inp** file:

 - Simulation box dimensions (for periodic boundary conditions, long-range electrostatics, equivariance transformations required for ML potentials, etc.)
 - MM region atomic coordinates
 - MM region atomic charges
 - QM region atomic coordinates
 - QM region atomic charges
 -  QM region atom types
 <br>

-2) <u>Define environment variables to be used in the CHARMM script to control arguments to be passed to Python.</u>
+#### 2. <u>Define environment variables to be used in the CHARMM script to control arguments to be passed to Python.</u>

 In this demonstration example, the following environment variables are added in the **gukini.F90** code, assuming our python package (PY_PACKAGE) CHARMM2PY_FILE, and PY2CHARMM_FILE:

 - **PY_PACKAGE**: Path to the Python package (e.g., mlpotential) *[It will be convenient if the package is installed in a conda environment]*
 - **CHARMM2PYINP**: Path to the input file for the Python package (e.g., charmm2py.inp)
 - **PY2CHARMMOUT**: Path to the output file from the Python package (e.g., py2charmm.out)
 <br>

-3) <u>The **QCHEMCNT** environment file to introduce total charge and multiplicity (also any general additional information) of the QM region.</u>
+#### 3. <u>The **QCHEMCNT** environment file to introduce total charge and multiplicity (also any general additional information) of the QM region.</u>
 The Qchem-CHARMM expects a control file associated with the QM region where we add the charge, multiplicity, and any additional specification associated with the calculation.
 This file is introduced in the CHARMM script via an environment variable **QCHEMCNT**.
 The file mentioned in the **QCHEMCNT** environment variable will contain the following information:

 ```console